What is the largest animatronic dinosaur?

 The lizard-like dinosaur was part of the theropod family like the equally terrifying T-rex (perhaps the most famous of Jurassic Park’s stars): their family is characterized by their bipedal stance, sharp teeth, and an elongated skull similar to a crocodile.

-The Jurassic Park team indeed based their very own Spinosaurus’s eyes on the ones of a real-life crocodile.
+The Jurassic Park team based their very own Spinosaurus’s eyes on the ones of a real-life crocodile.

 Speaking of crocs, have you met Cassius yet?
 He's the largest crocodile ever!